-6. Cultural Facilities: Inventory
+7. Cultural Facilities: Inventory

 a.
-The Mt.
-Holly Town Library has been a volunteer effort from its beginning in the early 1900s.
+The Mount Holly Community Library has been a volunteer effort from its beginning in the early 1900s.
 The library was originally located in different houses.
 In 1913, the Belmont Improvement Association established a new location for the library in the lower level of the old Methodist Church/Town Hall.
 Here the library was run by volunteers.
 In the late 1960s, the library was restructured with the introduction of modern methods of library science.
 Under the auspices of the Mount Holly Community Association, the library was moved to brighter surroundings on the main floor of the former church building (now the Community Center).
-It has a collection of over 9000 volumes, in addition to a new audio cassette and video library.
+In 2001, the Library received the first of two \$5,000 grants from the Vermont Library Association to support a paid part-time librarian.
+In 2003, the Town voted to continue the annual stipend to support this position.
+With the addition of a part-time paid staff member, the Library is now open part-time three days a week during the winter months, and five days a week in summer.
+As a result, the number of visitors has more than doubled.